Why Your Taste Buds Want You to Go to Singapore

 You'd be equally obsessed if you lived in this Southeast Asian nation-state, where the cuisine blends the headiest of Chinese, Malay, Indian and Peranakan flavors.

-It’s little wonder that the world has taken note, from the international food celebs who’ve long made Singaporean food pilgrimages to the venerated Michelin team, who created the country’s first ever guide last year.
-The 2017 edition lists no fewer than 216 purveyors of deliciousness, from the vendor who sells a $2 chicken rice dish at a hawker center to the restaurant that serves up elevated Peranakan specialties in Zen-chic surroundings.
+It's little wonder that the world has taken note, from the international food celebs who’ve long made Singaporean food pilgrimages to the venerated Michelin team, who created the country’s first ever guide in 2016.
+The list offers dozens of purveyors of deliciousness, from the vendor who sells a $2 chicken rice dish at a hawker center to the restaurant that serves up elevated Peranakan specialties in Zen-chic surroundings.

 So what's a visitor to do?
 Try everything, of course, as I just attempted to do on my own first local foray.